You registered to take the Board Exam. And yet, the unthinkable happened: you were unable to take the scheduled exam.

 Don’t fret.
 It’s not like it’s the end of the world for you.

-Continue reading below to find out what exactly happens when you miss or were unable to take the Licensure Exam in which you have registered for.
+Continue reading below to find out what exactly happens when you miss or decided not to take the Licensure Exam in which you have registered for.

-1. You will NOT be given a “FAILED” or “FAILING” grade just because you missed the exam.
+1. You will not receive a “FAILED” or “FAILING” grade just because you missed the exam.

 Instead, you will be marked as “DID NOT APPEAR.”

-You won’t receive any failing grade and this won’t be registered at all in your record.
-You can breathe a sigh of relief right now.
+You won’t get a failing grade and this won’t be registered in your record at all.
+OK, you can breathe a sigh of relief right now.

-2. Any fees that you paid will be FORFEITED.
+2. Any board exam fees that you paid will be forfeited.

 When you made the payment, it’s considered final, regardless if you took or did not take the exam.

-3. You’ll have to start over and apply again if you want to take the Board Exam.
+3. You’ll have to apply again if you want to take the Board Exam.